kuzeko/Twitter-Importer/README.md

     oauth_dance.py

+Run it first once you have updated the config file with your consumer key and secret.
-A few HTTP calls to twitter are required to do this.
+A few HTTP calls to twitter are required to run this.
 Please see the twitter.oauth_dance module to see how this is done.
 If you are making a command-line app, you can use the oauth_dance() function directly.

-Performing the "oauth dance" gets you an ouath token and oauth secret that authenticate the user with Twitter.
+Performing the "oauth dance" gets you an oauth token and oauth secret that authenticate the user with Twitter.
-This process should save these for later so that the user doesn't have to do the oauth dance again.
+This process should save these on a file for later, so that the user doesn't have to do the oauth dance again.

 Keep them secret!